Gaspar-Cdv/JS-Scroll-Reveal/README.md

 You can set up the trigger independently for in and out animations.
 For example :

 	<div class='sr-fade sr-trigger-100 sr-out-fade sr-out-trigger-height'></div>

+### Animation easing

+You can change the easing of the animation by using sr-easing :

+	<div class='sr-slide-left sr-easing-linear'></div>

+The default value is `cubic-bezier(0,.7,.68,1.17)`.
+You can change this value on the fourth line of the JS file :

+	let easingDefault = 'cubic-bezier(0,.7,.68,1.17)';

+You can set up the easing independently for in and out animations.
+For example :

+	<div class='sr-fade sr-easing-ease sr-out-fade sr-out-easing-linear'></div>

 ### One shot animation